This post may contain affiliate links. Please read my disclosure policy.

 - 4 steaks

 - Combine all ingredients in a large zipper bag.
-Add the steaks, chicken or kabobs and marinate for at least 8 hours or overnight, turning occasionally.
+Add the steaks, chicken or kabobs and marinate for at least 8 hours or overnight in the refrigerator, turning occasionally.

 - Remove the steaks from the marinade, allowing the excess to drip back into the bag.
 Discard the bag and marinade.
 Grill as desired.